MabezDev/blog/content/blog/posts/esp32-rust-svd-pac.md

 ```

 <img style="width: 100%; height:auto" src="/debug-with-svd.png"/>
-It even gives shows you the processor register values!
+It even shows you the processor register values!
 <img style="width: 100%; height:auto" src="/xtensa-reg-display.png"/>

 The best part about this approach is that it's language & framework agnostic, meaning if you use the esp-idf, the arduino core or anything else you can still use the SVD even if your not using Rust.
 Like I said earlier the SVD is still a little rough around the edges, so patches are very welcome!